 If you want to contribute by sharing your current research, policy initiative, innovative practice, legislation or personal experience, then please submit an abstract.
-The call for abstracts will be available on this website in mid-November.
+The call for abstracts is now open.

 Updates about the conference, including practicalities and registrations will be made available through this website at a later stage so, please make sure to visit this page regularly!